 How to remove the dough if you haven’t used a proofing basket

 When using a banneton we can simply turn the basket over and tap it on top to release it.
-But with some of these proofing basket substitutes the drop can cause the dough to deflate with the thud.
+But when using some of these proofing basket substitutes, the drop can cause the dough to deflate with the thud.
 Here’s a solution to this issue:

 Grab the 4 corners of the liner and lift the dough out of the proofing basket.
 Turn the dough onto a board (or peel) upside down.

 Pull the liner away, being careful if the dough has stuck to it.
 Once on the board you can score it and it can go straight into the oven.

 Don’t let not having a banneton stop you from making sourdough bread!
 There are many solutions that you probably have at home or can nip out and grab from your local store.
 But have I missed one?
 What is your favourite banneton alternative that you use?
 Let me know in the comments.